dsayers/virtual-agent-app/README.md

 ------------------------------------------

-## Prepare the App to be pushed to Bluemix
+## Preparing the App to be pushed to Bluemix

 1. Get to a command line on your computer (e.g. open a command or terminal window)
-2. Navigate to the directory where you cloned the Git repository:
+2. Navigate to the directory where you extracted the Zip file containing the Git repository:
     1. e.g. ```cd /virtual-agent-app```, unless you chose a different location
-3. Run the following commands once within the terminal:
+3. Run the following commands from the command line:
     1. ```npm install browserify``` (you may have to use ```npm install -g browserify``` instead if that doesn't work)
     2. ```npm install```
     3. ```browserify public/js/main.js -o public/js/bundle.js```

 ------------------------------------------

-## Push App to Bluemix
+## Pushing the App to Bluemix

 From the command line while still positioned in the directory where you cloned the Git repository
 1. Enter this command subsituting in the user name of the IBM_Id associated with your Bluemix account, usually your e-mail address
     1 ```cf login -a https://api.ng.bluemix.net -u <your_ibm_id_username>```
 2. Enter your (ibm_id) password when prompted